buckhx/diglet/README.md

 --port: default is 8080

+# Methods

+The following methods are available via the HTTP API.
+The other methods in the [app definition](diglet/app.go) are for use with WS endpoints and mainly deal with tile subscriptions, which will remain undocumented until an official client is released for them.
+The parameter {tileset-slug} refers to the mbtiles file on disk witout the extenstion and the name .

+###ListTilesets

+    GET /tileset/

+List the .mbtiles on disk from --mbtiles and their attributes.
+The keys are the tileset-slug of the tilesets.

+###GetTileset

+    GET /tileset/{tileset-slug}

+Get information about the specific tileset.
+This information is populated from the mbtiles metadata table.

+###GetRawTile

+    GET /tileset/{tileset-slug}/{z}/{x}/{y}

+Get the tile at the given coordinates and return the contents as the response body.
+Passing json=true as a will return the tile as a json object with it's coordinates

 ## Releases

 Diglet uses a go library for reading mbtiles that depends on some C code, this makes